wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

           }
 ```

-Next, you define the headers for the request which indicates that the body request format is JSON:
+Next, you define the headers for the request, which indicates that the body request format is JSON:

 ```python
 headers = {"content-type": "application/json"}